 August 6-10, 2000, the 94th Grand Nest Convention was held in that great American city growing and gleaming on the shores of the Chesapeake Bay.
 A lively and diverse metropolis in the midst of a renaissance yet generally endowed with history and graciously blessed with charm.
 Our motto was “Baltimore Carousin’ in 2000”.

 In 2008, the National Capital Pond Ritual Team conducted the Model Initiation at the 101st Grand Nest Convention hosted by the Virginia Pond in Williamsburg, Virginia.
 The National Capital Pond Ritual Team will also conduct the Model Initiation at the Grand Nest Convention hosted by the Utah Pond in 2014 in Salt Lake City.

-PMLG William G. Olson is a current Grand Nest Officer and will be elected to the position of Most Loyal Grand Gander of HOBGI at the 2014 Grand Nest Convention.
-At the end of his tenure as MLGG in July 2015, the National Capital Pond and HOBGI Eastern Region will host the 109th Grand Nest Convention on a cruise ship from New York City to Bermuda.
-This will be the fourth Grand Nest Convention hosted by National Capital Pond over the last 60 years.
+PMLG William G. Olson was elected to the position of Most Loyal Gander of HOBGI at the 2014 Grand Nest Convention in Salt Lake City.
+At the end of his tenure as MLGG in July 2015, the National Capital Pond and HOBGI Eastern Region will host the 109th Grand Nest Convention at Baltimore Inner Harbor.
+This will be the fourth Grand nest Convention hosted by the National Capital Pond over the past 60 years.

 The National Capital Pond will continue to grow in strength and spirit.
 Our progress will be limited only by the ability of our members to carry out the object of the Order: Character, Charity and Fellowship.

 National Capital Pond Historian: Bill Olson